A new perspective on the fundamental theorem of asset pricing for large financial markets: Introduction

 In order to allow for a unified treatment of different financial markets, involving for instance a continuum of assets such as in the case of bond markets, we formulate our results in an extended version of the abstract portfolio wealth process setting introduced in~\cite{kab:97}.
 The main modification consists in weakening the so-called concatenation property which in the present situation only holds on a dense set (with respect to the Emery topology) of admissible generalized portfolios in the large financial market.
 Despite this weakening most parts of the original proof of the classical fundamental theorem of asset pricing by F.~Delbaen and W.~Schachermayer~\cite{DS:94} can be transferred to this new setting.
 We adapt here the proof variant of~\cite{CT:14}, which replaces a series of tricky lemmas in the original proof via a certain boundedness property in the Emery topology, called \emph{predictable uniform tightness} (P-UT) property in the literature.

-The remainder of the paper is organized as follows: in Section~\ref{sec:setting_kabanov} we introduce a large financial market setting which allows to treat both countably and uncountably many assets as well as different (partially refining) filtrations for the small markets.
+The remainder of the paper is organized as follows: in Section~\ref{sec:setting_kabanov} we introduce a large financial market setting which allows to treat both countably and uncountably many assets.
 Section~\ref{sec:DeDonno} is dedicated to explain the precise relation to the large financial market model of~\cite{DGP:05} as outlined above.
 The precise definition of (NAFLVR) and the main result, as well as the connection to (NAFL) are stated in Section~\ref{sec:NAFLVRandFTAP}.
 Section~\ref{AA1etc} recalls further notions of ``no (asymptotic) arbitrage'' and analyzes their relations, while Section~\ref{sec:wrong} shows why alternative portfolio wealth process sets in large financial markets do not lead to the desired result.
 Section~\ref{sec:sigmamart} provides an example showing that in large financial markets the existence of an equivalent separating measure does not necessarily yield the existence of an equivalent $\sigma$-martingale measure.
 In Section~\ref{proof} we give the proof of the present version of FTAP and Appendix~\ref{sec:app} concludes with some technical results.